-Which Parts of Chinese Language Are Difficult to Learn?
+Which Parts of Chinese Are Difficult to Learn As A Foreign Language?

 Tones: One Pinyin syllable usually has four tones, and each tone has different Chinese characters and meanings.

 Pronunciations: Some initials and finals in Pinyin are not easy to pronounce, even for some people from southern China, let alone non-native speakers.

 The Polyphonic Characters or Duoyin Zi: Some Chinese characters have more than one pronunciation, and each pronunciation has a different meaning.

 Classifiers or Liangci: